 Each is given the abilities and weapons of different Dungeons & Dragons classes.
 Hank becomes a ranger, Bobby becomes a barbarian (even if he is the youngest of the group), Presto becomes a magician and is given control of the magical arts (and somehow still ends up being mostly useless), Sheligha becomes a thief, and Diana an acrobat.
 Finally, there’s the most irritating person in the group, Eric who becomes a cavalier.
-Having such a diverse group of characters meant that most kids could find at least one character could relate with.
+Having such a diverse group of characters meant that most kids could find at least one character could relate to.

-Although the show took place in a fantasy world, which in itself had loads of potential, Dungeons & Dragons was marred by recycled music, corner-cutting, and even the occasional unfinished animation.
+Although the show took place in a fantasy world, which in itself had loads of potential, Dungeons & Dragons were marred by recycled music, corner-cutting, and even the occasional unfinished animation.
 Even with all of its shortcomings, it remained a show that I kept coming back to.
 I mean, it’s a show filled to the brim with orcs, goblins and, once again, dragons.
 It’s important to remember that by this time most shows focused on the “all-American hero” or “transforming robots”.
-There were almost no fantasy centred shows.
+There was almost no fantasy centred shows.

 While most of the episodes suffered from bad animations and ham-fisted writing, Dungeons & Dragons still gained quite a following.
 Do you remember this ’80s cartoon?